 One winter the porcupine staying in that den died, but every year since, a porcupine has moved in to spend part of the winter.

 Another curiosity about porcupines and their dens is that sometimes a porcupines doesn't den.
 It spends the night, or several nights up in a tree.
-One winter I discovered that a porcupine can fashion of a thermometer of sorts.
 During a 48 hour cold snap, as far as I could tell since there were no new tracks in the snow, a porcupine stayed in one small maple tree, and seemed to say put because very little bark was eaten.
 When the cold snap ended, the porcupine left the tree but not before eating much of its bark.

-I would like to report that porcupines always leave enough of a tree's bark uneaten so that the tree stays alive, but porcupines are rather thorough and can eat almost all the bark from the roots to the crown.
+I would like to report that porcupines always leave enough of a tree's bark uneaten so that the tree stays alive, but porcupines can be thorough especially in smaller trees and eat almost all the bark from the roots to the crown.

-Porcupines also eat the buds of trees, and the leaves.
-They generally can't get to all of that fruits of the trees, but they can nip so many twigs and branches off a tree, especially hemlocks that it decrowns the tree.
+They can nip so many twigs and branches off a tree, especially hemlocks that it decrowns the tree.

 Trees get their revenge in a fashion, as falling out of them is a major cause of porcupine deaths.
 In a sense that tastiest part of a tree, the bud at the end of fresh green shoot, lures the porcupine to a perilous position where one slip can be fatal.
 Twice I've seen porcupines that looked like they died while still in the tree.
 I saw them flat and lifeless on a limb with two claws dangling down.
 The porcupine in the left hand photo was facing the ridge I was walking on and I stood five feet from it asking if it was OK.